MariaBatasheva/Cypress-test-Yandex-Lavka/README.md

 ## General info
 Here you can find code for testing this webpage:
 "https://lavka.yandex.ru/"
-This cypress script seaches the category of goods 'овощи' and checks all pictures is loaded.
+This cypress script seaches the category of goods 'овощи' and checks all pictures are loaded.
 ## How to use
 To run this code please install Cypress here: https://www.cypress.io/